What Are Our Students Up To?

 Ose Arheghan, Third Year Political Science Student, Awarded Truman Scholarship

-Ohio State University student Oseremhen “Ose” Arheghan has been awarded a 2021 Harry S. Truman Scholarship.
+Ohio State University student Oseremhen “Ose” Arheghan was awarded a 2021 Harry S. Truman Scholarship.

 Arheghan, a third-year political science and Chinese major, is one of 62 students selected for this prestigious honor from 845 candidates who were nominated by 328 colleges and universities – a record number of applicants.
 Scholars are recommended by 17 independent selection panels based on the finalists’ academic success and leadership accomplishments, as well as their potential as future public service leaders.